j0r1/JRTPLIB/README.md

 I would like thank the people at the Expertise Centre for Digital Media for giving me the opportunity to create this rewrite of the library.
+Special thanks go to Wim Lamotte for getting me started on the RTP journey many years ago.

 Disclaimer & Copyright
 ----------------------